mikejoh/cloud-provider-cloudlycke/README.md

 * The API server will be configured with the following flag(s): `--cloud-provider=external`.
 This is not needed, but since there's still code in the API server that does cloud provider specific method calls ([#1](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L235) [#2](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L241)) i'll leave it here as documentation.
 * The Controller Manager will be configured wth the following flag(s): `--cloud-provider=external`
 * The Kubelets will be configured with the following flag(s): `--node-ip <VM IP> --cloud-provider=external --provider-id=cloudlycke://<ID>`.
-I added the `provider-id` flag to force the `kubelet` to set that on node initialization.
-The value of this flag is used during the subsequent calls to the Cloudlycke cloud through the Cloud Controller Manager.
+I added the `provider-id` flag to force the `kubelet` to set that on node initialization since i don't have something like a instance metadata service to query.
+Although that can definately be built in or hard coded basically.
 * The Cloudlycke Cloud Controller will be configured with the following flag(s): `--cloud-provider=cloudlycke`

   _Please note that the container image, used in the [all-in-one manifest](/manifests/cloudlycke-ccm.yaml), is one that i've built and pushed to my private Docker Hub repository.
 Please see the [Dockerfile](/Dockerfile) to see how the image was built._